The Outlaw Bloodline and why we have a True Traditional Guardian Line Of Cane Corso.

 - Extensive knowledge of bloodlines and pedigrees, When you analyze a pedigree you should look at things like the temperament, the ability to perform certain tasks, physical characteristics that allow a dog to excel in a certain area and, last but not least, the dogs proven ability to reproduce those desired traits.
 You need to try to gather this information for all the dogs in a bloodline going as far back as possible .
 This research can take some time.
 This will give you the best odds for a strong foundation and starting point.

 - After you have gathered your best prospects from a desired bloodline “or” lines, You need a way to objectively analyze the breeding stock you end up with.
-In the case of the Traditional Cane Corso we look for temperament traits like Courage, Loyalty, Intelligence etc. Although you may have the best bloodlines in the world, the dogs you end up with may not have all of the desired characteristics that your looking for.
-A GOOD BREEDER SHOULD NOT SKIP THIS STEP.
-Then you need to pair up dogs that will compliment each others strengths.
+In the case of the Traditional Cane Corso we specifically test for temperament traits like Courage, Loyalty, Intelligence etc. Although you may have the best bloodlines in the world, the dogs you end up with may not have all of the desired characteristics that your looking for.
+A GOOD BREEDER WILL NOT SKIP THIS STEP.
+Then you need to pair up dogs that will reproduce these desireable genes.

 - You must have a great passion for breeding.
 You will only be the best at the things in life that you TRULY LOVE!

 - IT’S IMPORTANT THAT NONE OF THESE STEPS BE OVERLOOKED